-To monitor lots of systems effectively you need a systems management tool.
-Systems management tools enable network administrators to manage infrastructure and applications from one location.
+To manage and monitor lots of systems effectively you need a systems management tool.
+Systems management software and tools enable network administrators to manage infrastructure and applications from one location.

-Not enough time to read the whole post?
-Here is our list of the 9 best systems management tools:
+Here is our list of the 10 best systems management tools and software:

-- SolarWinds Systems Management Bundle (FREE TRIAL) A system monitoring bundle of four tools including a server monitoring tool, virtualization manager, storage resource monitor and web performance monitor.
+- SolarWinds Systems Management Bundle EDITOR’S CHOICE A system monitoring bundle of four tools including a server monitoring tool, virtualization manager, storage resource monitor, and web performance monitor.
+Get 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) A network monitoring tool with autodiscovery that can find devices and recommend appropriate sensors.